innoobijr/rfd/README.md

 # RFD Repo

-A repo of RFDs and other necessary items and others.
+Another repo of RFDs and other necessary items and others.
 And hte state